QM2 - Analysing Your Social World SPS2001

 Students will build on the techniques presented in QM1-Measuring Your Social World to gain a more robust skill set to exploring quantitative data including regression analysis.
 The course will help students learn about the data collection processes and various methods to examining differences and patterns of association with links to the school's thematic areas through using key dataset on topical areas such as: inequality, welfare, health, crime and conflict.

-10 x 1 hour lectures during a 10 week semester - lecture led.
+10 x 1 hour lectures during a 10 week semester - lecturer led.

 Likely to be Monday 10-11am.*

-10 x 1 hour taught labs during a 10 week semester - lecture led.
+10 x 1 hour taught labs during a 10 week semester - lecturer led.

 10 x 1 hour supervised labs during a 10 week semester - GTA led.